Long Bay Correctional Centre

-The Long Bay Correctional Complex, commonly called Long Bay, is a correctional facility comprising a heritage-listed maximum and minimum security prison for males and females and a hospital to treat prisoners, psychiatric cases and remandees, located in Malabar, Sydney, New South Wales, Australia.
-The complex is located approximately 14 km south of the Sydney CBD and is contained within a 32 ha site.
+The Long Bay Correctional Complex, commonly called Long Bay, is a correctional facility comprising a heritage-listed maximum and minimum security prison for males and females and a hospital to treat prisoners, psychiatric cases and remandees.
+The complex is located in Malabar, Sydney, New South Wales, Australia and is approximately 14 km south of the Sydney CBD.
+It is contained within a 32 ha site.
 The facility is operated by Corrective Services New South Wales, a department administered by the Government of New South Wales.

-The Complex accepts sentenced and unsentenced felons under New South Wales and/or Commonwealth legislation and comprises three separate facilities including the Long Bay Hospital (a maximum security institution for medical and psychiatric cases); the Metropolitan Special Programs Centre (a maximum/minimum security institution); and the Special Purpose Centre (a maximum security institution for inmates requiring special protection).
+The Complex accepts sentenced and unsentenced prisoners under New South Wales and/or Commonwealth legislation and comprises three separate facilities including the Long Bay Hospital (a maximum security institution for medical and psychiatric cases); the Metropolitan Special Programs Centre (a maximum/minimum security institution); and the Special Purpose Centre (a maximum security institution for inmates requiring special protection).

 Designed by Walter Liberty Vernon, the complex is listed on the New South Wales State Heritage Register with the following statement of significance:

 The former State Penitentiary is of considerable significance.
 It was the first purpose-built Penitentiary in NSW and includes a rare example of back-to-back cells.
 In conjunction with the former Female Reformatory, it is an important development in Australian penal design and is the most complete expression of Frederick Neitenstein's philosophy of reform.
 The siting of the Penitentiary has a strong visual impact in the surrounding landscape.
 The original buildings are of a unified scale and materials resulting in a harmonious appearance.
 The place has been used continuously as the principal prison complex in NSW and as Sydney's major metropolitan gaol for over 80 years.
 It has research potential in penal practices and building technology of the time.

-— Statement of significance, New South Wales State Heritage Register.

-The prisons' yards are built in a Panopticon style.
+The prisons' yards are built in a panopticon style.

 History

 Indigenous history

 Before the 1780s, local Aboriginal people in the area used the site for fishing and cultural activities - rock engravings, grinding grooves and middens remain in evidence.

 In 1789, Governor Philip referred to "a long bay", which became known as Long Bay.
 Aboriginal people are believed to have inhabited the Sydney region for at least 20,000 years.
 The population of Aboriginal people between Palm Beach and Botany Bay in 1788 has been estimated to have been 1500.
 Those living south of Port Jackson to Botany Bay were the Cadigal people who spoke Dharug, while the local clan name of Maroubra people was "Muru-ora-dial".
-By the mid nineteenth century the traditional owners of this land had typically either moved inland in search of food and shelter, or had died as the result of European disease or confrontation with British colonisers.
+By the mid-nineteenth century the traditional owners of this land had typically either moved inland in search of food and shelter, or had died as the result of European disease or confrontation with British colonisers.